EthanSK/Menu-Bar-Dock/LEARNINGS.md

 (newest first)

 ---
+**Date:** 2026-07-29T22:47:00Z
+**Trigger:** Ethan: `Quit <app>` is the most common menu action and belongs at the top **Symptom:** A running app's menu opened with Hide/Unhide first while Quit was several rows lower, making the primary action slower to reach.
+**Root cause:** Commit 9b4b871 reordered the menu in response to issue #15's generic macOS convention, overriding the product owner's actual high-frequency workflow.
+No test protected the original quit-first priority.
+**Fix:** `MenuBarItem.makeDropdownMenu()` now inserts `Quit <app>` before Hide/Unhide and Activate for running apps.
+Menu construction was separated from display so its order is directly testable.
+**Commit:** v4.7.9 release commit
+**Guard:** `testRunningAppDropdown_putsQuitActionFirst` asserts the first title and `q` shortcut, plus Hide as the following action.
+---

+---
 **Date:** 2026-05-31T20:00:00Z
 **Trigger:** Ethan voice: post-mortem on how the WRONG activation-policy fix got made (forensic, no code changes) **Symptom:** Two commits (b64a85f 2026-05-23 16:02, 63fbce0 2026-05-23 17:04) "fixed" the frozen recency-sort by gating activation on `activationPolicy == .regular`, using a static capability enum as a foreground test.
 Misdiagnosis; corrected in a8674de (v4.7.5, 2026-05-31).